Shubhangi001/RecommendationSystem/README.md

 django version 3.2.7 <br>

 ## To run:
+Clone the repository and make sure that the above mentioned libraries are installed.
 Execute python manage.py runserver in the location mysite/ (Same path as that of manage.py file location) and click on the url that appears on the command line